hasezoey/yt-downloader-rust/README.md

 ## Project TODO

-- [ ] add QOL command `archive search` to search through the archive by any column
 - [ ] add ability to start a play (like mpv) before choosing to edit
 - [ ] add ability to go back in the edit list